Brenden-uni/challenge-5/README.md

 ## Description

-Challenge 3 of coding bootcamp.
-An app that generates a password, using prompts and choices given by the user.
+Challenge 5 of coding bootcamp.
+Using jquery to create an interactive Day Scheduler and Day.js library to display the date.

 ## Webpage Address